handsontable/handsontable/docs/next/guides/cell-functions/cell-editor.md

 `TextEditor` is the most complex editor available in Handsontable by default.
 It displays a `<textarea>` which automatically changes its size to accommodate its content.
 We would like to create a `PasswordEditor` which preserves all those capabilities but displays `<input type="password" />` field instead of `<textarea>`.

 As you may have guessed, we need to create a new editor class, that inherits from `TextEditor` and then override some of its methods to replace `<textarea>` with `input:password`.
 Luckily, textarea and password input have the same API, so all we have to do is replace the code responsible for creating HTML elements.
-If you take a look at `TextEditor` `init()` method, you'll notice that it calls internal `createElements()` method, which creates `<textarea>` node and append it to DOM during editor initialization - BINGO!
+If you take a look at `TextEditor` [`init()`(@/api/baseeditor.md#init) method, you'll notice that it calls internal `createElements()` method, which creates `<textarea>` node and append it to DOM during editor initialization - BINGO!

 Here is the code